Chapter 7: Management and Accountability

-Table 7.4 Workforce gender profile, including holders of public office (employees who identified as Aboriginal and/or Torres Strait Islander Australians are shown in brackets)
+Table 7.4 Workforce Gender Profile, Including Holders of Public Office (Employees who Identified as Aboriginal or Torres Strait Islander Australians are shown in brackets)

 |Secretary||The Secretary's remuneration is determined by the Prime Minister after taking into account the recommendations of the Remuneration Tribunal.|

-Notes: Effective from 1 June 2015, the Department of Infrastructure and Regional Development was released from the s24(3) Determination that covered former employees of the Department of Regional Australia, Local Government, Arts and Sport.
-The pay, benefits and employment conditions of these employees have been aligned with conditions specified in the enterprise agreement of the former Department of Infrastructure and Transport until this was replaced on 28 March 2016 by the Department of Infrastructure and Regional Development Enterprise Agreement 2016.
+Notes: Effective from 1 June 2015, the Department of Infrastructure and Regional Development was released from the s24(3) Determination which covered former employees of the Department of Regional Australia, Local Government, Arts and Sport.
+Employment conditions were then aligned with those specified in the enterprise agreement of the former Department of Infrastructure and Transport until this was replaced on 28 March 2016 by the Department of Infrastructure and Regional Development Enterprise Agreement 2016.

 Note: Non-ongoing employees are excluded from recruitment numbers and retention and separation data.

 Table 7.8 Workforce Diversity at 30 June 2016